Luis Salas

-Luis Marcelo Salas Candia (born 19 May 1998) is a Chilean footballer who last played for Deportes Recoleta.
+Luis Marcelo Salas Candia (born 19 May 1998) is a Chilean former footballer who played as a striker.

 Career

 A product of Colo-Colo youth system, he played on loan at Deportes Antofagasta in 2018.
 In 2019, he played for Deportes Recoleta in the Segunda División Profesional de Chile.

-At international level, he represented the Chile national under-17 team in the 2015 World Cup.
+At international level, he represented the Chile national under-17 team in both the 2014 South American Games and the 2015 World Cup.